Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Numerical Analysis

 For the GS/QBC strategy, the model committee additionally includes regressors with a Matérn $\nu=1.5$ kernel and a Gaussian kernel with bandwidth $0.1$, both using a noise prior of $10^{-2}$.
 These two additional models are used solely for calculating disagreement in Eq.~\eqref{eq:qbc} and are not employed in pollution map estimation.

 Shannon and Bayesian Surprise are computed following the procedure described in Section \ref{subsec:sythetic}.
-For MIS calculations, we discretize the range of pollution values observed in the data into $100$ bins to estimate entropy.
+For MIS calculations, we discretize the range of pollution values observed in the data into $100$ bins to estimate entropy, and we set the triggering probability at $\rho=0.1$.

 In process forking scenarios, two separate pollution map estimates, $\hat{f}_m$ and $\hat{f}_n$, are produced for subprocesses $\Pc_m$ and $\Pc_n$, respectively.
 The final pollution map estimate is formed as a weighted combination: